A statistical approach for simulating the density solution of a McKean-Vlasov equation: Introduction

 using an Euler scheme with mesh $h$, see \eqref{discresys} below for a rigorous definition.
 The synthesised data \eqref{eq: synthesised} are then considered as a proxy of the system \eqref{eq: interacting system} and a simulation of $\mu_T(x)$ is obtained via the following nonparametric kernel estimator

-Here $K:\R^d \rightarrow \R$ is kernel function that satisfies $\int_{\R^d}K(x)dx=1$ together with additional moment and localisation conditions, see Definition \ref{def: kernel} below.\\
+Here $K:\R^d \rightarrow \R$ is kernel function that satisfies $\int_{\R^d}K(x)dx=1$ together with additional moment and localisation conditions, see Definition \ref{def: kernel} below, and $\eta$ is the statistical smoothing parameter.
+Note that the computational cost of \eqref{eq: def kernel estimator} with a tensor–product kernel and coordinate-wise bandwidths (see also Definition \ref{def: kernel} and Remark \ref{rk: construction kernels}) at one point $x$ is of order $O(Nd)$, where $N$ is the number of particles and $d$ the dimension, which is the same as in standard kernel density estimation with i.i.d. samples. \\

-When $K$ is a Gaussian kernel, \cite{bossy1997stochastic} and \cite{MR1910635} obtain some convergence rates that depend on $N, \eta, h$ and the data $(\mu_0,b,\sigma)$.
+When $K$ is a Gaussian kernel, \cite{bossy1997stochastic} and \cite{MR1910635} obtained some convergence rates that depend on $N, \eta, h$ and the data $(\mu_0,b,\sigma)$.
 See also the comprehensive review of Bossy \cite{bossy2005some}.
 Our objective is somehow to simplify and improve on these results, up to some limitations of course, by relying on adaptive statistical methods.
 In order to control the strong error $\EE[|\widehat \mu_T^{N,h,\eta}(x)-\mu_T(x)|^2]$, a crucial step is to select the optimal bandwidth $\eta$ that exactly balances the bias and the variance of the statistical error and that depends on the smoothness of the map $x \mapsto \mu_T(x)$.
 To do so, we rely on recent data-driven selection procedures for $\eta$ based on the Goldenshluger-Lepski's method in statistics \cite{GL08, GL11, GL14}.
 They do not need any prior knowledge of $x \mapsto \mu_T(x)$, and this is a major advantage since the exact smoothness of the solution map

 may be difficult to obtain, even when $\mu_0$, $b$, $\sigma$ are given analytically.
 At an abstract level, if we assume that we can observe $(X_t^1,\ldots, X_t^N)_{t \in [0,T]}$ exactly, a statistical theory has been recently proposed to recover $\mu_T(x)$ in \cite{della2021nonparametric}, a key reference for the paper.
 However, the fact that we need to simulate first a proxy of the idealised data via a system of interacting Euler schemes needs a significant adjustment in order to obtain precise error guarantees.
-For other recent and alternate approaches, we refer to \cite{belomestny2018projected, belomestny2020optimal} and the references therein.
+For other recent and alternate approaches based on projection-based particle method and the particle regression Monte Carlo method, we refer to \cite{belomestny2018projected, belomestny2020optimal} and the references therein.